How to Master Adhesive Selection for Industrial Applications

 Application and Curing

 Pneumatic applicators provide the steady pressure required for uniform bead distribution across large substrates.
-This controlled delivery prevents air entrapment which can reduce the effective bond area by 15% or more.
+This controlled delivery prevents air entrapment, which can reduce the effective bond area by 15% or more.

 Understanding the difference between fixture time and full cure time is critical for production scheduling.
 While a part might reach fixture strength in 10 minutes, it hasn’t reached its final heavy-duty 28 N/mm² capacity.